The angry, curse-driven phrase jumped out during Starbucks CEO Howard Schultz’s announcement he was considering a run for president.

 As in any real-life direct argument between two people, we aren’t really aware of our descent into cruelty and toxicity as we’re “getting into it.”
 When those troubling emotions come spilling out in creative bursts, we somehow think we’re serving the greater cause.

-News flash for vitriolic, snarky progressives: matching Trump’s ability to insult is NOT our ticket to ride in 2020.
+News flash for vitriolic, snarky progressives: matching Trump’s ability to insult is NOT our ticket to ride in 2020 (or 2024).
 You’re NOT helping.
 With every nasty word you throw the way of him or his supporters, he takes just a little bit more of our collective American soul, nudging us just a little bit farther away from our better angels and toward our ugliest demons.

 We reached this point in ways beyond Trump’s elevation of name-calling.
 Part of it is the emphasis on protest culture in recent years.
-As the nation covered rally after rally, and the cleverness of rally signs became a phenomenon, I personally witnessed march chants deteriorate gradually from political rallying to attacks on Trump’s looks or personal characteristics.
+As the nation covered rally after rally, and the cleverness of rally signs became a phenomenon, march chants deteriorated gradually from political rallying to attacks on Trump’s looks or personal characteristics.

 You can almost feel the same balloons of tension returning that hovered over the Sanders/Clinton primary battle back in 2015.
 There’s a sense you have to either tiptoe through the tulips or crash like the china shop bull.
 The stakes feel way too high, too early.